Montgomery County Guardianship Lawyer

 The court will consider many types of evidence in deciding whether a guardianship is appropriate.
 This will include medical evidence from physicians and/or mental health providers.
 Guardianship lawyers in Montgomery County can advise about what types of circumstances may meet the legal and medical criteria for these types of cases.

 A guardianship or conservatorship can only exist after a court formally determines that the ward lacks the capacity to manage their own financial or personal affairs and appoints someone to be their guardian.
-In Montgomery County, the Circuit Court has responsibility for these proceedings.
+In MoCo, the Circuit Court has responsibility for these proceedings.

 The guardianship process begins when a petitioner files the proper paperwork with the court setting out the reasons for the request.
 The petition must include certain information including certificates from qualified professionals regarding the nature of the proposed ward’s disability.
 The proposed ward has rights throughout this process, including the right to have their own attorney and the right to a jury trial.